-One such measure of erasure and silencing is the vandalism and deletion of articles on Wikipedia.org of non-speaking autistics who have used, learned via, or advocated in support of facilitated communication or rapid prompting method.
+Autistic people are often aggressively erased from their own narratives.
+One such measure of erasure is the vandalism and deletion of articles on Wikipedia.org relating to nonspeaking autistics who have gained access to communication via facilitated communication or rapid prompting method.

 The saboteurs and manipulators of truth and information have sent the pages they’ve spent years vandalizing to an autistic-run advocacy site.
 And, we will send traffic to those people whose voices the world has tried to erase.